 Wow.
 It, it, it is a complete game changer.
 And so for the last 10 years, so it’s been a fascinating journey with social media and sponsorship.
 So first it was a nice to have, and I always saw social media can just hanging out there at the edges, uh, of sponsorship.
 Yeah, we’ll integrate Twitter, we’ll integrate Facebook and those types of things, but it wasn’t a core feature.
 Well, more and more, and this absolutely exploded, during the recent COVID 19 pandemic where social media has become pretty much the core of sponsorship relationships, because it is flexible because you could tell your story so well using, using social media, that social media is now not a nice to have.
-It’s a gotta have within the context of how you tell the sponsorship story, but, uh, it is one of the most versatile cost-effective, platforms within sponsorship that you could possibly think of.
+It’s a gotta-have within the context of how you tell the sponsorship story, but, uh, it is one of the most versatile cost-effective, platforms within sponsorship that you could possibly think of.

 Zach Colman (08:03):

-Yeah, no, I mean, I totally, I totally agree with you. how do you think that has kind of taken a role on other digital marketing aspects?
-I think that, I think that one thing I see with struggling business owners, especially at the very beginning is they don’t just really understand the difference between, like you said, brand awareness and lead generation.
-And I feel like there’s so much opportunity out there for not just athletes from businesses to use other platforms like their website and getting good brand consistency going and their messaging that they focus so much on social media that they don’t understand that it kind of works hand in hand with these other digital platforms.
+Yeah, no, I mean, I totally, I totally agree with you. how do you think that has kind of taken a role in other digital marketing aspects?
+I think that I think that one thing I see with struggling business owners, especially at the very beginning is they don’t just really understand the difference between, like you said, brand awareness and lead generation.
+And I feel like there’s so much opportunity out there for not just athletes from businesses to use other platforms like their website and get good brand consistency going and their messaging that they focus so much on social media that they don’t understand that it kind of works hands in hand with these other digital platforms.
 So how have you seen that take effect into other things like Google and in websites and things of that?
 Yeah, Zach,

 Ken Ungar (08:56):

 I think you’ve nailed it.
-I mean, so our philosophy, not only in sponsorship and in marketing as a whole is, is marketing has to be integrated, right?
+I mean, so our philosophy, not only in sponsorship and in marketing as a whole, is marketing has to be integrated, right?
 Just like, just like you have, you know, five fingers and they all work together to create a fist.
 You have multiple different platforms and channels of communication.
 They have to work together.
 Like your fingers work together as a fist.
 So your social media is telling the story of your brand, but that might not be where people are finding you.
 They might be finding you through search, right?
-So they might be finding you through, through a Google search, which leads them to your website before they even see your social media.
+So they might be finding you, through a Google search, which leads them to your website before they even see your social media.
 So all the channels of communication that you use for your particular business have to sing off the same song sheet.
 So it’s your brand.
 It starts with your brand, right?

 Ken Ungar (09:46):

 Your core message of who you are and what you stand for.
 Then you’re, you’re sending this message out to your potential customers, all these different channels that should work together really well in order to deliver that message.
 Because right now people are consuming content the way they want to.
-So you can’t be a one trick pony and put all your resources and your website and ignore social media, or put all your resources into search and ignore social.
+So you can’t be a one-trick pony and put all your resources and your website and ignore social media, or put all your resources into search and ignore social.
 So it’s, uh, it’s really interesting the way you described it as exactly the way that we recommend to clients, that they, they approach kind of their marketing message to build their business.
 Right.
 It’s all about building your business.
 Yeah.